CheckOut

 HI Susan,

 There is a reason for satin stitching the edges or raw edge stitching.
 Fuzzy animals, like cats, look better in raw edge, and smooth animals, like dolphins, look good in satin stitch.
 The moose are depicted further away from the viewer than the cats.
 The furry edge is not as obvious when you see them from that distance.
-Satin stitching shows the edges better so the view can tell which legs are in front and which are in back.
+Satin stitching shows the edges better so the viewer can tell which legs are in front and which are in back.

 Remember though, that I've been appliquing as a pattern designer since 1989, when raw edge was not done.
 The earlier patterns are all satin stitched because that was what was the accepted method then.
 But even satin stitching was not accepted as a real quilting technique in the 70's.
 If it wasn't done by hand, then it wasn't a quilt.
 That was the thinking.
 Even today, people tell me they won't do raw edge.
 They don't like the results.
 Also in the choices for stitching methods, is thread painting, like I used on the Hedgehogs.
 Thread painting is raw edge stitching on steroids, drawing the fur by moving the fabric back and forth, to fill in an area.

 This is a free country.
 Nothing is wrong or right.
-What you decide to do, is appropriate for your project.
+Whatever you decide to do, is appropriate for your project.
 Mastering all the techniques gives you the power to do your best work.
 Machine work gets things done faster.
 Now that I've started to felt my appliques, I've added another option.
 In the Sheep Wannabees, I am showing that all sorts of animals can be done that way as well.
-So I am coming full circle, with all my hand embroidery, slowing down the process of making a quilt (it appears)...since you don't embroidery every inch. it doesn't take as long as it looks like it takes.
+So I am coming full circle, with all my hand embroidery, slowing down the process of making a quilt (it appears)...since you don't embroider every inch, it doesn't take as long as it looks like it takes.

 Debora